dimashenkov/sap_task/README.md

 Remember to keep your secrets and sensitive data out of version control.
 Always use AWS SecretsManager or a similar service to manage them.

+## Service Fail-Over

+### Auto-recovery for ECS with Fargate
+If a task in ECS fails, the service scheduler launches another instance of the task in the ECS cluster to replace it.
+This offers inherent fail-over capability.

+### Auto-recovery for RDS
+RDS Multi-AZ deployments provide high availability and failover support for DB instances.